etlegacy/etlegacy-docs/hudeditor.rst

 * Green  : Visible components
 * Red    : Invisible components

-Invisible components can only be selected from this panel.

 Settings customization panel
 """"""""""""""""""""""""""""
 The settings customization panel provide options to manage HUDs and customize selected component in HUD view or component selection panel.